xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 Both [Freezer](/torn-apart/volume/2/visualizations.html#freezer)
-visualizations work from literally the same data set, indicating that the same hierarchically grouped data can represent radically different modes of being and interacting with the government contracting machine.
-In one visualization, a messy ball of yarn shows how interconnected contractors are with the various governmental needs in the awards they win.
+visualizations work from literally the same data set, indicating that the same hierarchically grouped data can represent radically different modes of being and interacting with the government contracting machine.[^datasets] In one visualization, a messy ball of yarn shows how interconnected contractors are with the various governmental needs in the awards they win.
 A sprawling monster like CoreCivic provides “security guards and patrol services” (which we categorize under “The